Willyb15/Data-Science-Python/Week3/day6-functions_practice/functions_practice_lecture.md

             update_counts(line, counts_dict)
 ```

 **Note**: While the names of the variables that we're passing to `update_counts()` are the same as the names of the parameters we defined in the function definition, this is not necessary.
-Sometimes this is useful so that it's easier to follow the flow of variables being passed between functions, and other times the names need to be more general because the function is performing a more general task.
+Sometimes this is useful so that it's easier to follow the flow of variables being passed between functions, and other times parameter names need to be more general because the function is performing a more general task.

 What exactly does `update_counts()` need to do with a line?
 Well, we know that we're going to have to count the number of words in it, and the number of characters in those words.
 As for the number of sentences, this is a fairly difficult problem.
 One way that we could solve this is by counting the number of periods, ".", assuming that any sentences we will see will end in one.
 Admittedly, this is a fairly naive way to solve the problem; sentences can end with other punctuation (for example, exclamation points and question marks).
 This solution is also susceptible to the ellipsis, which has three periods all in a row.

-For now, we will neglect these obvious defects in our solution, and go back later to make it better.
+For now, we will neglect these obvious defects in our solution, we can always go back later to make it better.
 This type of practice is very regular when solving programming problems.
-As we've talked about, solutions are often built up in an iterative, testing as you go manner.
+As we've talked about, solutions are often built up in an iterative, testing as you go, manner.
 In addition, there's a decent chance that there are other edge cases that haven't even been considered.
 That's part of the beauty of using functions.
 Since they abstract away the implementation of counting sentences, words, and characters, we can later go back and change this single piece of our problem.

 At this point, let's set up a small test case so that we can verify the functionality of `update_counts()`.
 Consider the string 'This is a test string.
 Only for testing'.
 We can see that it has 1 well defined sentence, 8 words, and 39 characters counting spaces.
 Lets set up a counts dictionary and test this string in an IPython environment.